Visiting the gallery

 The deliberate destruction of cultural heritage is today classed as a crime against humanity.
 The looting of archaeological sites and destruction of monuments and museums are problems which are particularly extreme during periods of conflict.

 On show in Room 53 is a rotating display of recently identified examples of endangered cultural heritage.
-Careful study and scientific analysis undertaken at the Museum enables such objects to be returned to their country of origin.
+Careful study and analysis undertaken at the Museum enable such objects to be returned to their country of origin.

 - Step-free access.